amazon-connect/amazon-connect-streams/Documentation.md

         * We are putting `contact.complete()` on a deprecation path.
 Therefore, you should start using `contact.clear()` in its place.
 If you want to emulate CCP's After Call Work behavior in your customer CCP, then make sure you use `contact.clear()` when clearing voice contacts.

 ## Overview
 The Amazon Connect Streams API (Streams) gives you the power to integrate your existing web applications with Amazon Connect.
-Streams lets you embed the Contact Control Panel (CCP) UI components into your page, and/or handle agent and contact state events directly giving you the power to control agent and contact state through an object oriented event driven interface.
+Streams lets you embed the Contact Control Panel (CCP) and Customer Profiles app UI into your page.
+It also enables you to handle agent and contact state events directly through an object oriented event driven interface.
 You can use the built in interface or build your own from scratch: Streams gives you the choice.

 This library must be used in conjunction with [amazon-connect-chatjs](https://github.com/amazon-connect/amazon-connect-chatjs) or [amazon-connect-taskjs](https://github.com/amazon-connect/amazon-connect-taskjs) in order to utilize Amazon Connect's Chat or Task functionality.

 ## Architecture
 Click [here](Architecture.md) to view a quick architecture overview of how the